hamzmalz/ToDoList/README.md

 # ToDoList
-A simple to do list app for practising Flask
+A simple to do list app for practicing Flask